 d.
 CTR – Click through rate is the measure of the no. of times your ad was clicked divided by the no. of times it appeared.

-Well, this is what you’ll use to keep your professional seo services in check.
+Well, this is what you’ll use to keep your professional seo marketing in check.
 Knowing what kind of customers, in what frequency are reaching your website via which marketing channels.
 This will help you to boost adequate resources towards the channel that is paying the best dividends.
 In the third quarter of 2018, smart phones accounted for no less than 61% of e-commerce websites internationally.
 Hence, dissection of numbers over the marketing channel is critically important.

 Well, this is the holy grail of all numbers involved.
 This marks the % of visitors which get converted into customers i.e. they fulfill a transaction on your website.
 You’ll be surprised to know that there were over 1.66 billion online buyers in the world back in 2017 which means that around 21.8% of the world population shops online (or at least used to).